 Implement consistent and legible typography

 The font used in a form also plays a part in how pleasing it is to the eye.
-Although making a form look pretty is important, this should not come at the cost of legibility.
+Although making a form for your eCommerce site look pretty is important, this should not come at the cost of legibility.
 When it comes to choosing the correct font, opt for something that is clear and easy to read.

 Consistency should also be taken into consideration and it is good practice to use the same font across the form.
 This will help the form look polished and feel finished.